July 5, 2023 - Germany

 From 1985 to 1990, the future President of Russia, Vladimir Putin, was stationed in Dresden by the KGB, where he worked for Lazar Matveev, the senior KGB liaison officer there.

-The High Court of Saxony building.
+Below: the High Court of Saxony building.
 The monument in front stands in tribute to Frederick Augustus I, King of Saxony during the Napoleonic Wars.
 He is known for his attempt to pursue a neutral course during the war and attempting to preserve Poland as an independent state.
 For this he was given the sobriquet "the just".
 This monument is a bronze sculpture depicting Frederick Augustus seated in a chair, on a pedestal.
 Around the pedestal on the corners are four allegorical figures of Justice, Prudence, Victory and Faith.
 The monument stands prominently in Schlossplatz, on the south side of the Augustus Bridge over the Elbe River.

 |